phax/phoss-smp/docker/README.md

 # phoss SMP Docker configuration

-This folder contains the Docker configuration file for phoss SMP.
+This folder contains the Docker configuration files for phoss SMP.
-It is based on the official `tomcat:9-jre11` image since v5.2.0.
+It is based on the official `tomcat:9-jre11` image since v5.1.2.
 It was previously based on the official `tomcat:8.5` image.

 Prebuild images are available from https://hub.docker.com/r/phelger/smp/

 **Note:** The SMP comes pretty unconfigured

-Note: the `Dockerfile-release-binary-xml` builds the latest release with the XML backend.
+Note: the `Dockerfile-release-binary-xml` builds the latest release from binaries with XML backend.

-Note: the `Dockerfile-release-binary-sql` builds the latest release with the SQL backend
+Note: the `Dockerfile-release-binary-sql` builds the latest release from binaries with SQL backend

+Note: the `Dockerfile-release-binary-mongodb` builds the latest release from binaries with MongoDB backend (since v5.2.0)

-Note: the `Dockerfile-release-from-source-xml` build the latest release from GitHub with XML backend
+Note: the `Dockerfile-release-from-source-xml` build the latest release from GitHub sources with XML backend

-Note: the `Dockerfile-snapshot-from-source-xml` build the latest snapshot from GitHub with XML backend
+Note: the `Dockerfile-snapshot-from-source-xml` build the latest snapshot from GitHub sources with XML backend

+Note: the `Dockerfile-snapshot-from-source-sql` build the latest snapshot from GitHub sources with SQL backend

+Note: the `Dockerfile-snapshot-from-source-mongodb` build the latest snapshot from GitHub sources with MongoDB backend

 ## Release Binary, XML Backend